m4tty/m4tty.github.io/resume.md

 ### Cloud Latency, Variability, and SOA Analysis Team
 Led effort to operationalize cloud computing against the backdrop of a Service Oriented Architecture.
 Performed a measurement study to understand latency and latency variability impact in a large system of networked dependencies on virtualized cloud resources.
 Recommendations resulted in modifications to planned cloud deployment topology and reduced latency and latency variability.

-### Cloud Latency, Variability, and SOA Analysis Team
-Led effort to operationalize cloud computing against the backdrop of a Service Oriented Architecture.
-Performed a measurement study to understand latency and latency variability impact in a large system of networked dependencies on virtualized cloud resources.
-Recommendations resulted in modifications to planned cloud deployment topology and reduced latency and variability.

 ### Student Gamification System
 Designed and implemented extensible Gamification system to increase student engagement.
 System was created to allow for the experimentation and reconfiguration of new challenges through the use of A/B testing and measurement to ensure effectiveness in driving desired behavior and to prevent the dilution of rewards.